 The Future of Real Estate is Here.

 Today, the real estate industry works pretty much the same way it worked when it formed more than a hundred years ago.
 The Multiple Listing Service - or MLS - dates to the 1800's.
-Well suited to the 19th Century, the MLS model today is inefficient, expensive, and poorly serves buyers.
+Well suited to the 19th Century, the MLS model today is inefficient, expensive, and poorly serves all consumers, sellers and buyers.
 Houses.Direct is modernizing real estate.

 Real estate through the years

 From the very beginning, real estate brokers have worked with each other.
 They have always shared their commissions.
 That's why sellers have always paid two agents to sell their house, one to help them and one to bring a buyer.
 Both agents worked for and owed a duty to the seller.